Microbule/microbule/README.md

 Microbule will automatically detect the service set its publish address as "/microbule-example-activator" using [Apache CXF](http://cxf.apache.org) as the JAX-RS implementation.
 Since Microbule uses OSGi services, you can use your framework-of-choice (OSGi Blueprint, OSGi Declarative Services, CDI, etc.) to wire up your service implementation object.
+The service *interface* should be annotated with all of the appropriate JAX-RS annotations.

 ## Microbule Features